archetect/archetect.github.io/index.md

 You can get a binary of the `archetect` command line tool [here](https://github.com/archetect/archetect/releases).

-We are going to be using some basic features available in Archect to get started on writing a template.
+We are going to be using some basic features available in Archetect to get started on writing a template.
 Running `archetect -h` will get you the help menu for the available commands.

 ### Building your first project template

 #### Archetect definition
-Create a new directory and add a `archetype.yaml` file.
+Create a new directory and add a `archetype.yml` file.
 This is the central file to specify all parameters required for your project template.
 Copy the following to get started

 ```